 - Portree to Eilean Donan = 1-hour-drive

 Using tours is the most comfortable means of getting to Eilean Donan Castle.
-You can choose these from Edinburgh or Glasgow for a multi-day trip or from Inverness as a one-day tour.
+You can choose these from Edinburgh or Glasgow for a multi-day trip or from Inverness for a one-day tour.
 Consider the following tour options:

 Some visitors also choose boat trips from the Pontoons at Kyle of Lochalsh.
-The available service providers are the Red Moon Cruises and MV Blue Migrant for 4 and 6 passengers, respectively.
+The available service providers are Red Moon Cruises and MV Blue Migrant for 4 and 6 passengers, respectively.
 Contact them about fees and their schedules so that you don’t miss to experience a boat ride to the castle.

 How Long Can You Stay in the Eilean Donan Castle?

 The interior of Eilean Donan Castle has lots of breathtaking things to see.
 You need at least one hour to explore everything, including going to the gift shop and café and taking some pictures for memories.

 But if you don’t have time, you can just admire the exterior architectural design of the castle in a few minutes.
 Just choose vantage positions to give you the best views and photography if you have your camera.

 See Related: How to Take a Day Trip from London to Stonehenge